mosaicnetworks/babble-android/README.md

 a wrapper around an HTTP request to a `/peers` endpoint.

 ```
-HTTPDiscoveryRequest httpDiscoveryRequest = new HTTPDiscoveryRequest(url,
+HTTPDiscoveryRequest httpPeerDiscoveryRequest = new HTTPDiscoveryRequest(url,
         new ResponseListener() {
     @Override
     public void onReceivePeers(Peer[] peers) {